PrestaShop/docs/src/content/1.7/development/components/grid/actions-reference/_index.md

 ### SimpleGridAction

-This action allow to add a label to the Grid Actions block.
-Then you can manage the behavior when clicking on this label using Javascript for exemple.
+This action allows to add a label to the Grid Actions block.
+Then you can manage the behavior when clicking on this label using Javascript for example.

 {{% notice note %}}
 "Refresh list", "Show SQL query" and "Export to SQL Manager" actions are created using `SimpleGridAction` actions.